schollz/paracosms/TUTORIAL.md

 loading a file will activate another feature of paracosms - automatic warping. warping audio in this context means changing the tempo of the audio without affecting the pitch.

-audio files are *only* warped in two scenarios.
+audio files are *only* warped in two scenarios:

-first scenario: magic in the filename. if the filename has `bpm<number>` somewhere then the tempo is extracted from the filename and then used to warp the audio to the new tempo.
+first scenario: magic filenames. if the filename has `bpm<number>` in the name then the tempo is extracted from the filename and then used to warp the audio to the new tempo.

-second scenario: the parameter "guess bpm" is activated. "guess bpm" needs to be activated *before* loading the file to work. if "guess bpm" is activated, then the tempo of the file is guessed based on the length of the file and assumptions about the number of beats in the file. this doesn't always work, but if you have audio loops that clipped to multiples of 4 beats than it works pretty well.
+second scenario: the parameter "`PARAMS > guess bpm?`" is activated. "guess bpm" needs to be activated *before* loading the file to work. if "guess bpm" is activated, then the tempo of the file is guessed based on the length of the file and assumptions about the number of beats in the file. this doesn't always work, but if you have audio loops that clipped to multiples of 4 beats than it works pretty well.

 ## 3. load a bank

-there is one final way of loading samples. this is the way to load samples in bulk, at startup. this is especially useful to create preset banks of samples.
+this is the best way to load samples in bulk, by loading them when the script starts. this is especially useful to create preset banks of samples.

-to do this you should open up maiden and load `paracosms.lua`.
+to do this you should open up maiden and load `paracosms/paracosms.lua`.

 you can edit this file directly, or copy everything in the file and paste it into a new one.